-The company and share restructuring (collectively, the Restructuring) described below shall be fully implemented prior to the completion of this offering.
+The company and share restructuring (collectively, the Restructuring) described below was fully implemented prior to the completion of our initial public offering in March 2021.
 On January 27, 2021, we registered Knilo HoldCo AB as a Swedish public limited company and renamed Knilo HoldCo AB as Olink Holding AB (publ).
-In connection with the Restructuring, we adopted new articles of association appropriate for a Swedish public company and we will affiliate our shares with Euroclear Sweden AB (the Swedish central securities depository).
-At the annual shareholders meeting on March 16, 2021, our shareholders approved the adoption of new articles of association which provided for the reorganization of our common and preferred shares into one single share class.
+In connection with the Restructuring, we adopted new articles of association appropriate for a Swedish public company.
+At the annual shareholders meeting on March 16, 2021, our shareholders approved the adoption of new articles of association which provided for the reorganization of our common and preferred shares into one single share class of common shares, and on March 19, 2021, these shares were affiliated with Euroclear Sweden AB (the Swedish central securities depository).
 Therefore, investors in this offering will acquire, and this prospectus only describes the offering of, ADSs representing common shares of Olink Holding AB (publ).

-Pursuant to the new articles of association of Olink Holding AB (publ), each class of shares of Olink Holding AB (publ) have been reorganized into one class of common shares of Olink Holding AB (publ) as follows:
+Pursuant to the new articles of association of Olink Holding AB (publ), each class of shares of Olink Holding AB (publ) was reorganized into one class of common shares of Olink Holding AB (publ) as follows:

-- The common shares series A have been redesignated as 56,221,500 common shares; - The common shares series B have been redesignated as 250,000 common shares; - · The preferred share series A have been redesignated as one common share; and - The preferred shares series B1 have been redesignated as 200,755,561 common shares.
+- The common shares series A were redesignated as 56,221,500 common shares; - The common shares series B were redesignated as 250,000 common shares; - The preferred share series A was redesignated as one common share; and - The preferred shares series B1 were redesignated as 200,755,561 common shares.

-At the annual shareholders meeting, our shareholders further resolved to conduct a reverse share split where the total number of outstanding common shares (257,227,062) was consolidated into 105,771,768 common shares.
-The share numbers and related calculations in this prospectus have been adjusted to reflect the reverse share split; provided, that our audited consolidated financial statements included in this prospectus do not reflect this reverse share split.
+At the annual shareholders meeting, our shareholders further resolved to conduct a reverse share split where the then-total number of outstanding common shares (257,227,062) was consolidated into 105,771,768 common shares.
+The share numbers and related calculations in this prospectus have been adjusted to reflect the reverse share split; our audited consolidated financial statements included in this prospectus do not reflect this reverse share split.